adedomin/independent-study/indep-study.md

 -----------------------------------------------

 JavaScript is a unique language.
-Not only is it finding uses as a general scripting language, thanks to run-times like NodeJS, it is also the only language for front-end web development.
+Not only is it finding uses as a general scripting language, thanks to run-times like NodeJS, it is also the only language for front-end web development;
-Because web environments have different standard library features compared to NodeJS, web developers have created tools to bridge the gap between the various JavaScript environments.

-NodeJS uses a more modern, though potentially wasteful in some ways, dependency management system.
-Unlike other scripting languages like Perl and Python, NodeJS will allow a user to package their dependencies either locally to the program, or globally.
-This means a user does not need to use *virtual envrionments* to prevent installing dependencies globally.
-This system also allows for a user to have projects that use different library versions, without worrying about conflict.
+this leads to some unique issues.
+Web browsers, for instance, provide different application programming interfaces and library functions than NodeJS.
+To try to tie the environments together, JavaScript developers built tools and wrappers, called polyfills.

+### 2.2.1.
+JavaScript Modules Systems

+One common polyfill found in many JavaScript front-ends is a module system, since web browsers never needed one.
+This is because \<script\>\</script\> tags were considered good enough.
+However, NodeJS--and the many libraries built for it, utilize a module system since a server would not have these script tags.
+To port this advantageous module system to the web, CommonJS was created.
+CommonJS, or require.js, is a JavaScript tool that polyfills the require() function available on NodeJS and enabled browsers to have more modular code[^import-ecma6].

+[^import-ecma6]: As of ECMA6, the *import* semantic is the preferred, universal, module system.

+Browserify is a tool that takes CommonJS a step further.
+It takes all of these module require() calls, finds NodeJS specific library functions and reserved words, and creates a bundled JavaScript file, with all the polyfills and libraries required, in one source file that can be included using one \<script src="index.bundle.js"\>\</script\> tag.
+This completely revolutionized front-end web development as it allowed users to make modules that are truly platform independent.
+Combine this with browserify's transformation streams and one can convert and bundle NodeJS source to target other JavaScript engines like GJS--GNOME bindings for JavaScript.

+The push to create portable JavaScript has evolved the language dramatically.
+It had also created a flood of tools and libraries that make it a suitable language to make an automation framework with, like Ansible.

+### 2.2.2.
+JavaScript Backwards Compatibility

 Unlike the transition from Python 2.x to Python 3.x, JavaScript ECMA6 and ECMA5 are completely backwards compatible.
 The advantage of this is that users of JavaScript do not need to worry about communities splitting by newer JavaScript releases.
 Even methods which are considered bad practice, like *with()*--a function from very early versions of JavaScript, are still in the language.

-An example is CommonJS;
-CommonJS, or require.js, is a JavaScript tool that polyfills the require() function available on NodeJS and enabled browsers to have more modular code.

-Browserify is a tool that takes it a step further.
-It takes all of these module require() calls, finds NodeJS specific library functions and reserved words, and creates a bundled JavaScript file, with all the polyfills and libraries required, in one source file that can be included using one \<script src="index.bundle.js"\>\</script\> tag.
-This completely revolutionized front-end web development as it allowed users to make modules that are truly platform independent.
-Combine this with browserify's transformation streams and one can convert and bundle NodeJS source to target other JavaScript engines like GJS--GNOME bindings for JavaScript.
-Lastly, users can use this to bundle NodeJS programs into one executable source file.

 3. Objectives
 =============